laurencetaylor/personal-site/README.md

 * I didn't test for this project as there is no business logic.
 I could have feature tested, but given the simplicity of the site I preferred to check the page manually.

+* I used ESLint to ensure I conformed to style guides.

 ## Thoughts

 * It would be nice to make the site more mobile-friendly.
 I'll try working on this next.